-Transfusion medicine is a unique multi-dimensional speciality that incorporates elements of blood banking, immunohematology, coagulation, and hematology.
-A transfusion medicine specialist requires knowledge in haematology, immunology, stem cell and organ transplantation, histocompatibility and immunogenetics, microbiology, public health medicine, medical law and molecular biology, all integrated into a unique discipline.
-Hence, training programmes in transfusion medicine must include appropriate knowledge and skills in these subjects and need special training.
-Transfusion medicine specialist must (a) monitor the transfusion practices of fellow clinicians and advise them on the management of patients needing sophisticated transfusion services, (b) be well versed with Regulatory requirements, (c) be competent to establish transfusion services commensurate with international standards, (d) be equipped to manage an adequate and safe blood atorage and supply and (e) interact closely with clinicians in the hospital to ensure optimal and appropriate use of blood and blood components as well as availability of transfusion alternatives.
+Transfusion medicine is a unique multi-dimensional speciality that incorporates elements of blood banking, immunohematology, coagulation, and hematologyand integrates science technology, medicine, public health administration and the community as a whole.
+Because transfusion therapy has strong interrelationship with several other disciplines, particularly haematology and immunology, training programmes in transfusion medicine must include appropriate knowledge and skills in these subjects.
+Transfusion medicine specialists must (a) monitor transfusion practices of fellow clinicians and advise them on the management of patients needing sophisticated transfusion services, (b) be well versed with Regulatory requirements, (c) be competent to establish transfusion services commensurate with international standards, (d) be equipped to manage an adequate and safe blood supply and (e) interact closely with clinicians in the hospital to ensure optimal and appropriate use of blood and blood components as well as availability of transfusion alternatives.

-The overall goal of these Guidelines is to enable the post graduate student to acquire the skills and knowledge to become a competent transfusion medicine specialist.
+The goal of these Guidelines is to enable the post graduate student to acquire the skills and knowledge to be a competent transfusion medicine specialist.
 This document will provide teachers and learners illustrative guidelines to achieve defined outcomes through learning and assessment.
-This document was prepared by various subject-content specialists.
-The Reconciliation Board of the Academic Committee has attempted to render uniformity without compromising the purpose and content of the document.
+This document was prepared by subject-content specialists.
+The Reconciliation Board of the Academic Committee has attempted to render uniformity without compromise to purpose and content of the document.
 Compromise in purity of syntax has been made in order to preserve the purpose and content.
 This has necessitated retention of "domains of learning" under the heading "competencies".